dmalikov/posets/README.md

 ## Posets

 In mathematics, poset is a set with partial order over it.
-Partial order is a such order, that not every pair of elements should be related.
+Partial order is a such order, that not every pair of elements should be compared.

 Binary relation ρ should be:
 -  reflexive: `α ρ α` ;